aparnasi24/Interstellar_Hack_The_Box_Aparna_Singh/README.md

 # Hack The Box: Interstellar Challenge – Exploitation Script

-This repository contains a series of `curl` commands used to exploit the **Interstellar** machine on [Hack The Box](https://www.hackthebox.com/).
-The attack chain demonstrates the exploitation of an insecure internal service via SSRF and SQL injection, leading to remote code execution.
+This repository contains a set of commands used to exploit the **Interstellar** machine on [Hack The Box](https://www.hackthebox.com/) using the tool 'Curl'.
+This attack showcases the exploitation of an insecure internal service via SSRF and SQL injection, leading to remote code execution.

 ## Overview

-This script walks through the exploitation steps in the following order:
+Below are the steps:

 1. **User Registration & Login**
 2. **Session Capture via Cookies**